Global Property Guide - Investment Research

 Japan was seriously affected by the global financial crisis in 2008 and 2009, and following that house prices fell by up to 4% nationally, and by almost 8% in the six major cities.
 However, Japan’s economy bounced back in 2010, and there were strong new condominium sales in Tokyo, with the number of dwelling units sold up 22.5%, according to the Real Estate Economic Institute.
 The increase was helped by the enhanced mortgage tax break carried over from 2009.

 From 2000 to 2007, the Japanese economy grew by an average of 1.5% annually.
 However due to the global financial meltdown, the economy contracted by 1% in 2008 and by another 5.5% in 2009.
-The economy returned to growth in 2010 with real GDP growth of 4.7%.
-Then Japanese growth contracted again, shrinking by 0.6% in 2011 due to the impact of the Great Tohoku Earthquake (magnitude 9.0) last March 11, 2011.
+The economy returned to growth in 2010 with GDP growth of 4.7%.
+Then Japanese growth contracted again, shrinking by 0.5% in 2011 due to the impact of the Great Tohoku Earthquake (magnitude 9.0) last March 11, 2011.
 In addition the economic slowdown in China, Japan’s largest export market, exacerbated the situation.
-Then there’s the anti-Japanese feeling in China sparked by the dispute over Diaoyu/Senkaku Islands.
-In 2012, the economy had GDP growth of 2%.
+Then there was the anti-Japanese feeling in China sparked by the dispute over Diaoyu/Senkaku Islands.
+The economy grew by an anaemic 1.4% in 2012 and by another 1.5% in 2013.

 Argentina’s housing market hit by unorthodox economics